takelwerk/takelage-doc/doc/tau/docker.md

 `tau prune` which is an alias for `tau docker container prune` will remove those takelage containers
-(and the corresponding docker networks) which have no active shell.
+(and the corresponding docker networks and mutagen forwards) which have no active shell.

 ```bash